TITLE 89: SOCIAL SERVICES

 1) AMD service is defined as a portable, mechanical system for individual use that can be programmed to dispense or alert the participant to take non-liquid oral medications through auditory, visual or voice reminders; to provide notification of a missed medication dose; and to provide 24-hour technical assistance for the AMD service in the participant's residence.
 The service may include medication specific directions or reminders to take other types of medications such as liquid medications or injections based on individual need.
 The AMD unit is connected to a Department approved support center through a telephone line or wireless/cellular connection in the participant's residence.

-3) The authorization to receive this service is determined by the care coordinator through a screening process set forth in Section 240.741, which requires the participant/authorized representative to designate a responsible party to manage the AMD unit and medications as set forth in Section 240.741.
+3) The authorization to receive this service is determined by the care coordinator through a screening process set forth in Section 240.741, which requires the participant/authorized representative to designate an assisting party to manage the AMD unit and medications as set forth in Section 240.741.

-4) This service does not include medication management, oversight or handling of the participant's medications.
+4) The Department does not perform medication management, oversight or handling of the participant's medications.

-5) Provision of this service is contingent upon it being approved by the federal government as a State Medicaid Waiver service.
+5) Provision of this service is contingent upon it continuing to be an approved service under the HCBS Waiver for Persons Who are Elderly.

 b) Specific components of AMD service must include, at a minimum, the following:

-1) an AMD unit installed in the participant's residence with all connectors, parts and equipment necessary for installation, and adaptations for operation by participants/responsible parties who have functional, hearing or visual impairments, or who exhibit language barriers.
+1) an AMD unit installed in the participant's residence with all connectors, parts and equipment necessary for installation, and adaptations for operation by individuals who have functional, hearing or visual impairments, or who exhibit language barriers.

-A) This timeline can be extended if requested by the participant/authorized representative/responsible party.
+A) This timeline can be extended if requested by the participant/authorized representative/assisting party.

-B) This service shall not be subcontracted and shall be provided by trained employees who will identify themselves by picture identification that can be verified by the participant/authorized representative.
+B) This service shall not be subcontracted and shall be provided by trained employees who will identify themselves by picture identification that can be verified by the participant/authorized representative/assisting party.

-C) Delivery and installation of the AMD unit may include coordination of emergency home response service (see Section 240.235) for a participant/authorized representative.
+C) Delivery and installation of the AMD unit may include coordination of emergency home response service (see Section 240.235) for a participant.

-3) training for the participant/authorized representative and responsible party on the proper use of the AMD system at the time of installation and subsequently when needed.
+3) training for the participant/authorized representative and assisting party on the proper use of the AMD system at the time of installation and subsequently when needed.
 The training will include:

-A) demonstration of the use, general care and maintenance of the unit/equipment;
+A) demonstration of the use, including any adaptations for operation, general care, and maintenance of the unit/equipment;

 B) explanation of the AMD provider's services and notification processes;